Homepage for Stephen Temple

 Making AI Platforms More Trustworthy

 One cannot trust a single AI Platform results for work where accuracy is vital.
-But that does not mean AI Platforms cannot be used to do important things.
-The ready solution is the addition of a quality control system.
+But that does not mean AI Platforms cannot be used for important work.

 1. Introduction

-The reason why we used an AI Platform for evaluating case studies against the Ten Golden Rules in the first place was:
+The reasons why we used an AI Platform for evaluating case studies against the Ten Golden Rules in the first place were:

 2. To Ensure Consistency of the Evaluation of Different Case Studies- so the outcomes from different case studies could be compared

 But the current generation of LLMs are prone to making errors, drifting and hallucinating.
 That was unacceptable.
 The whole purpose of our book was to stimulate debate of the research results and not discussion of our methodology.
-We knew there is already widely available AI Platform quality control solutions in the form commercial software where LLMs were being use for critical industrial or commercial applications.
-The commercial software orchestrate running tasks across multiple AI Platforms, apply harnesses to enforce processes, apply consistency checks and provide an audit log.
-But we did not have the means of funding it.
-So we developed out own error suppression protocol.
-It was based on some earlier modelling research using AI Platforms at the University of Surrey 6GIC - where the discovery was to switch the instructions to two independent LLMs from their analysis function to forensic detective and get each to challenge the results of the other.
+There is already widely available commercial quality control solutions for LLMs being use for critical industrial applications.
+They orchestrate running tasks across multiple AI Platforms, apply harnesses to enforce processes, apply consistency checks and provide an audit log.
+But they were beyond our means.
+We developed our own.

 We then turned this approach into a repeatable four-step quality control error suppression protocol.

-Step 1 – Attack phase.
-The character of all the LLMs was changed from deep analysts to forensic detectives.
-They were given instructions to rigorously seek out any errors of fact, logic, arithmetic and hallucinations in the results from all the AI Platforms.
+• Step 1 – Attack phase.
+The character of all the LLMs is changed from deep analysts to forensic detectives.
+They are given instructions to rigorously seek out any errors of fact, logic, arithmetic and hallucinations in the results from all the AI Platforms.

-Step 2 – Confrontation phase.
-The error reports from all three LLMs were consolidated and given back to all three LLMs.
-This time the instruction to the LLMs was to review all the errors attributed to itself and, in every case, either defend itself or accept it had made an error.
-If it refuted the challenge, it had to set out why.
+• Step 2 – Confrontation phase.
+The error reports from all three LLMs are consolidated and given back to all three LLMs.
+This time the instruction to the LLMs is to review all the errors attributed to itself and, in every case, either accept or reject it has made an error.
+If it rejects it has made an error, it has to justify why.

-Step 3 - Correction phase.
-Each LLM had to put right the errors it had owned up to, re-assess its evaluation, and produce a revised overall score
+• Step 3 - Correction phase.
+Each LLM is instructed to put right the errors it has owned up to, re-assess its evaluation, and produce a revised output.
+It must also set out why it rejects it has made an error the other AI Platforms claim to have identified.

-Step 4 – Shoot-out between the extreme scorers.
+• Step 4 – Shoot-out between the extreme scorers.
 Our particular evaluation approach generated an overall score.
 This was not the principal output but was a helpful measure of output divergence.
+When the divergence is significant a shoot-out takes place between the two AI Platforms having the extreme ends of the divergence.
+It takes the form of instructing each AI Platform to make the best case for why the other Platform output is the correct one and then compare this with its original reasoning.

-This last step is possibly the most distinctive feature of our error suppression protocol compared with standard commercial approaches.
-What our “shoot out” step was bringing out was interpretative differences.
+This last step is optional and possibly the most distinctive feature of our error suppression protocol compared with standard commercial approaches.
+What our “shoot out” step could expose was interpretative differences leading to different outcomes.

-Say two AI Platforms gave similar high scores, and one gave a low score.
-The traditional approach would assume the minority LLM scorer had got it wrong.
-In our shoot out it was testing judgements and assumptions.
+The traditional approach, in comparing the output of three evaluations, is to assume the minority LLM scorer had got it wrong.
 In one of our shoot-outs the minority scorer stood its ground, and both majority high scorers conceded their judgements had been wrong.

 Over this one evaluation run of the three case studies there were a total of thirty-one errors found and corrected.
 The number per LLM over the three case study evaluations ranges from seven to twelve.
 These numbers are given in the book to quantify the success of the error suppression protocol